 This is to explain the concept and help you understand how Aeroplan points work.

 Points like that are nothing like the ones everyone knows.
-Often, beginners have no idea that they’re missing out on so much potential value (it’s normal not to know, and that’s why we want to help you better understand).
+Often, beginners have no idea they’re missing out on so much potential value (it’s normal not to know, and that’s why we want to help you better understand).

 Ready?

-So, let’s say you want to go from Montréal (YUL) to Kuujjuaq (YVP), in Nunavik (Northern Québec).
+So, let’s say you want to go from Montréal (YUL) to Kuujjuaq (YVP) in Nunavik (Northern Québec).

 From May 12 to 18, 2023, flights cost a crazy amount of $3147 roundtrip on Canadian North.
 Pretty much all dates are at that price, by the way.